-In 1969 Elizabeth Kubler Ross wrote a groundbreaking book on the subject of death and dying.
-She noted a pattern of behaviour that dying patients exhibited as they themselves approached death from terminal illness, or suffered the death of a loved one.
-Her 5 "stages" have become famous and often repeated in teaching people on how to cope with serious illness and death.
-In case you've forgotten her 5 stages were:
+In 1969, Elisabeth Kübler-Ross wrote a groundbreaking book on the subject of death and dying.
+She noted a pattern of behavior that dying patients exhibited as they themselves approached death from terminal illness, or suffered the death of a loved one.
+Her five "stages" have become famous and often repeated in teaching people on how to cope with serious illness and death.
+In case you are not familiar with these, her five stages were:

-She taught that people didn't necessary go from one stage directly to the other, but rather went from one another in a cyclical fashion.
-For example, shock would be followed by anger and then depression and then a measure of acceptance after which one might revert back to bargaining with God for more time (in case of terminal illness).
-People tend to zigzag from one emotion to another for various amounts of time until, hopefully, they would remain in the acceptance mode for longer and longer periods of time.
-This is the primary model upon which much of the study of people's reactions to death and dying are based.
+She taught that people didn't necessarily go from one stage directly to the other, but rather went from one to another in a cyclical fashion.
+For example, the shock would be followed by anger and then depression and then a measure of acceptance after which one might revert back to bargaining with God for more time (in case of terminal illness).
+People went from one emotion to another for various amounts of time until, hopefully, they would remain in the acceptance mode for longer and longer periods of time.
+This became the primary model that explained a person's reaction to death and dying.

 As a human being, a believer's response to his/her own terminal illness or the death of a loved one is the same as any other person's response.
-However, because of faith in God, trust in Christ, that response goes beyond the mere 5 steps that Ross described.
+However, because of faith in God and trust in Christ, that response goes beyond the mere five steps that Kübler-Ross described.

 - He was wealthy and well respected in his community for his goodness, wisdom and piety.

 - He had a large family of sons and daughters.